Termack/termack.github.io/thm_writeups/wwbuddy.md

 Some people have only one password, we could check the sql because we have the user and password for it, but we changed the passwords and even if we don't, the password is pretty strong so it's hard to crack the hash.

-Okay then, lets execute linpeas to see if we can find something.
+Okay then, let's execute linpeas to see if we can find something.

 Near the end of the output we can find something.